 Let’s dish for a second.
 If you’re like me you grew up having green bean casserole twice a year – Thanksgiving and Christmas.
 And when you did have it, it was made with canned cream of mushroom soup.
 Okay, so I have a few issues with that.

 One – why do we only make it twice a year?
-We clearly love it like a lot and it’s not difficult to make so why only those two holidays?
-I mean this dish is perfect along side of a New York Strip Steak or a Roasted Chicken.
+We clearly love it a lot and it’s not difficult to make so why only those two holidays?
+I mean this dish is perfect alongside a New York Strip Steak or a Roasted Chicken.
 It’s a killer side dish or if you’re a vegetarian one awesome entree.
 Trust me, I’ve been known to just have this for dinner and that’s it.
 Next, the canned cream of mushroom soup.
 Why?
 No seriously, why?
 Because it’s easy?
 Yeah no, not acceptable.
-Taste should never EVER be sacrificed.
+The taste should never EVER be sacrificed.
 Trust me, with this recipe you’ll never buy canned again.
 EVER.

-Honestly the only difference between this version and my traditional casserole one is the green beans in that one are cut in half and they are mixed together in the sauce then baked.
+Honestly, the only difference between this version and my traditional casserole is the green beans in that one are cut in half and they are mixed together in the sauce then baked.
 This one, well, isn’t mixed or cut.

-Into the boiling salted water the beans went for a quick blanch and then into an ice bath to stop the cooking.
-While they rested I got to making my sauce.
-Now this sauce is just… just… words escape me on how amazing this sauce is.
+Into the boiling salted water, the beans went for a quick blanch and then into an ice bath to stop the cooking.
+While they rested I got to make my sauce.
+Now, this sauce is just… just… words escape me on how amazing this sauce is.
 It’s rich and decadent.
 It’s not a true condensed cream of mushroom soup.
 Oh no, it’s like condensed soup on crack with a side of “Dear Sweet Baby Jesus!”
 It’s rich, decadent, silky, creamy, mushroomy (go with it) and irresistible.
 This sauce with steak … EPIC.

 - 1 lb fresh green beans, ends trimmed